 First, select your tasks for the day.
 Management consultant Ivy Lee recommended selecting tomorrow’s tasks at the end of the day, but you can also do it first thing in the morning.

 The Ivy Lee Method leaves you with an ordered list of tasks.
 Just work your way down the list.
 If this is enough for you to be productive, then just do that.
 Do the simplest thing that will get you the results you want.

 If you’re still getting swamped, especially as you get interrupted and new tasks come in, assign ABC priorities to your tasks.
 First, go through each task on your list and assign it one of the following letters:

 - B — Expected.
 These aren’t as important as A tasks, but it would still be good to get to them sooner rather than later.
 There may be consequences if they don’t get done today, but it won’t be the end of the world.

 - C — Maybe.
 If you get to these tasks, great.
 You’ll get a head start on tomorrow or tidy up a bit, but it’s possible that no one would notice if you didn’t do this (or notice if you did).

 Recently, I’ve seen two more letters get added in.
-They’re not quite the same, but they’re good to keep in mind as you’re doing this.
+They’re a little tongue-in-cheeks, but they’re good to keep in mind as you’re doing this.